Modddels

 Basic Usage

-Let's continue with our Weather example (you can find it here).
+Let's continue with our Weather example .

 The super-sealed classes (Weather, ValidWeather, InvalidWeather and InvalidWeatherValue) replicate the same functionality of modddels :